Night and Day (Parker novel): Subplots

 The main subplot involves the further deterioration of Jesse’s relationship with Jenn.
 Jenn takes a job on a syndicated news program in New York, and moves in with the producer in Manhattan.
 Jesse takes the news hard and begins drinking heavily again.
 He finally comes to the realization that Jenn only uses him when she needs him.
 Jesse begins seeing Sunny Randall again.
 Sunny is single again as Richie returned to his wife after their son was born.
 Realizing that Richie will never leave his son, Sunny finally believes the relationship is over.
 The novel ends with Sunny at Jesse’s apartment having drinks when Jenn calls.
 She gets up to leave, but Jesse asks her to stay as he wants her to hear the conversation.
 Jenn tells Jesse that her show was canceled, and she broke up with the producer.
 She asks if she can move back in with Jesse and tells him that she needs him.
 He tells her no and hangs up.
 Jesse and Sunny toast each other as the novel ends.

+Reception

+The book was reviewed by Booklist, Kirkus Reviews, and Publishers Weekly.